Hypnotherapy and Psychotherapy in London and Kent

 That isn’t how I work.

-Our sessions tend to feel more like a thoughtful conversation between equals — one that makes room for curiosity, emotion, experimentation, and meaning.
-We think things through together, sometimes using metaphor, imagery, or humour, and we’re not afraid to try things out carefully to see what helps something move.
+Our sessions tend to feel more like a thoughtful conversation.
+One that makes room for curiosity, emotion, experimentation, and meaning.
+We think things through together, sometimes using metaphor, imagery, or humour, and we’re not afraid to try things out carefully to see what helps.

 Clients often tell me they value:

-I draw on a range of psychotherapeutic and psychological approaches — including psychotherapy, counselling, and hypnotherapy — but these are not applied as fixed methods.
+I draw on a range of psychotherapeutic and psychological approaches, including psychotherapy, hypnotherapy, and where necessary coaching.
+These are not applied as fixed methods.

 Instead, the focus is on what is happening for you, and what helps you make sense of it in a way that feels meaningful and workable.